bkj123/Getting_and_Cleaning_Data_Project/codebook.md

 ## Output
 1. average_data.txt: text file containing tidy data with the average of every column based on a mean or standard deviatioin
-2. merged_SYX: text file used to create average_data.txt.
+2. merged_SYX.txt: text file used to create average_data.txt.
 It combines subject, Y, and X data test and training data.